Healthy Homes Assessment Aro Valley

 Draught Stopping Aro Valley

-If you can feel external air entering or the air is clear from a gap or hole that is, it is likely a crack or hole that requirements sealing in some way.
-Cracks or gaps with large gaps must be sealed permanently.
-Cracks that are greater than 3mm and let air in or out into your house need the sealing.
-For example, if the open fireplace isn’t in use it can create draughts.
-This should be blocked from.
-Landlords and property managers are accountable for making sure such draughts are eliminated whenever possible.
+If you can feel external air getting in, or see an unobstructed draught coming from a crack or a gap and you are able to feel it, it’s likely a crack or an opening that needs sealing in some way.
+Large cracks and gaps should be stopped permanently.
+The gaps that exceed 3mm that allow air in or out from your home need the sealing.
+In the case of an open fireplace is not in use, it can create draughts.
+This should be blocked off.
+Landlords and property managers are responsible for ensuring that such draughts are squelched as much as imaginable.

-There is no require to cover up holes or gaps in the construction.
-For example, tiny gaps around doors and windows may be required to allow for movement of the building as the house is heated and cools so that they are able to be shut and opened, rather instead of being stuck.
-We will inspect every window and door during your Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps which are part of the construction.
+For example, tiny gaps around doors and windows might be necessary to allow for movement of the building when the home heats and cools, in order to let them be opened and closed rather than sticking.
+We will test the windows and doors during our Healthy Homes assessment of your rental property.

 draught stopping building inspections